Is It a Stretch to Think You Can Add Length to Your Penis?

 "Stretching is indeed helpful," said William Brant, M.D., chief of urology at the Salt Lake City Veterans Affairs Medical Center.
 "In many conditions—diabetes, smoking, injury, Peyronie's disease, even longstanding ED—the penile tissue, mainly the lining that holds in blood for erections, becomes less elastic, which is a common cause of penile shortening.
 Stretching cannot completely reverse this but can certainly help."

-Stretch it safely
+Stretch your penis safely

 If you're determined to try penis stretching, click here for a detailed description of how it's done manually.
 Just keep in mind the three cardinal rules: